 Before shopping, think about its real necessity

 We live in a capitalist world where companies and brands literally NEED us to believe that we always need more.
 I know this is a cliché, but it does make sense.
-We are used to be beaten by amazing, cute, beautiful and really well produced marketing campaigns, that many times washes our brains and give us the will of having and buying.
+We are used to be beaten by amazing, cute, beautiful, and really well-produced marketing campaigns, that many times washes our brains and give us the will of having and buying.
 But going greener makes you stop and think about what is really essential.
-Start questioning yourself about the necessity of buying that trousers that will be, in a month time, just another trousers on your closet that you'll be bored about.
+Start questioning yourself about the necessity of buying those trousers that will be, in a month-time, just another pair of trousers in your closet that you'll be bored about.
 Or that pair of glasses you think you can't go through summer without - believe me, you can.

 And if you go for it, shop local

 Supporting local businesses is good for your community and for the environment.
-If you can't find what you are looking for locally, you can still go for international sellers without overriding your green policies: go for the brands that you know they are environmentally conscious and responsible.
-Check the labels and/or google it: you'll understand a bit more what is the brand production culture - specially for food, look for fair-trade certification, so you make sure the they were produced using sustainable methods and that the workers are being fairy paid for the goods they produce.
+If you can't find what you are looking for locally, you can still go for international sellers without overriding your green policies: go for the brands that you know are environmentally conscious and responsible.
+Check the labels and/or google it: you'll understand a bit more what is the brand production culture - especially for food, look for fair-trade certification, so you make sure they were produced using sustainable methods and that the workers are being fairly paid for the goods they produce.

 Plant seeds and become healthier

-Besides saving you some money in a long term, you'll be healthier and happier eating your own vegetables, herbs and fruits.
+Besides saving you some money in the long term, you'll be healthier and happier eating your own vegetables, herbs, and fruits.
 You'll also be saving all the packages that would come with them, as well as all the fossil fuels required for their transportation.
-Every little thing can make the difference if we act together.
+Every little thing can make a difference if we act together.

 Avoid energy waste

-Yes, you've probably heard that "go back and turn off the lights now" famous sentence and thought "ugh, boriiiing".
-But then you, at some point, moved out and started paying bills and, wow, you are the person turning all the lights off.
-Of course, the financial reason is what make people being more careful about energy waste most of the times, but the truth is that this is a big action you can take to help the environment - amazing that you can put together your social responsibility and your finance control.
+Yes, you've probably heard that "go back and turn off the lights now" famous sentence and thought "ugh, boring".
+But then you, at some point, moved out and started paying bills, and, wow, you are the person turning all the lights off.
+Of course, the financial reason is what makes people being more careful about energy waste most of the time, but the truth is that this is a big action you can take to help the environment - amazing that you can put together your social responsibility and your finance control.